-(8) $$F{a,v,i} = q{v,i} f{v,i} v{a,i}$$
+(8) $$F{a,y,i} = q{y,i} f{y,i} v{a,i}$$

 Catchability is the fraction of the most vulnerable age class taken per unit of effort.
 The relative vulnerability would incorporate such factors as gear selectivity, and the fraction of the stock exposed to the fishery.
 For this model application to blacknose sharks, both vulnerability and catchability were assumed to be constant over years.
+Vulnerability was imputed as fleet-specific selectivity as described in sections 2.2 and 3.1.2.5.